learning2hash/learning2hash.github.io/_publications/thong2019cooperative.markdown

 bibkey: thong2019cooperative
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1904.01421'}
-tags: ['Cross-Modal', 'Quantisation', 'Retrieval Models', 'Shallow', 'Datasets', 'Applications']
+tags: ['Tools and Libraries', 'Applications']
 ---
 The goal of this paper is to retrieve an image based on instance, attribute and category similarity notions.
 Different from existing works, which usually